jmankoff/interaction/assignments/layout-new.md

 For this part, you will be doing just that.
 Using a combination of programmatic and XML layout, you will build the columnar layout necessary to house the images provided in `res/drawables`.
 Using Java, you should take into account the height of each image, so that each successive image is added to the shorter column.
 In order to accomplish this, you should take into account the height of each image resource provided.

 *Hint: Our images are all actually the same width.
-Although we cannot rely on the width and height of the image view before it is added to the view, we can find a way to access the image resource it contains in order to calculate its impact on the column height.*
+Although we cannot rely on the width and height of the image view before it is added to the screen, we could find a way to access the image resource it contains in order to calculate its impact on the column height.*

 In `Part3View`, you should accomplish the following: